About

 Photos by Larry Kesterson, Swarthmore College

-I hold an MSc in Sustainable Urban Development from the University of Oxford and a BA in Psychology from Swarthmore College.
-My hobbies include practicing languages (Spanish & Korean), trying new food, kayaking & being outdoors, and reading/watching sci-fi.
+While working full-time at Swarthmore, I completed a part-time, executive master's degree in Sustainable Urban Development from the University of Oxford.
+I also hold a BA in Psychology from Swarthmore, and subsequently worked as a full-time Research Assistant at the Earth Institute at Columbia University.
+My hobbies include practicing languages (Spanish & Korean), cooking & eating new food, kayaking & being outdoors, and reading/watching sci-fi.